Compare two documents and instantly see what changed. Everything runs locally — nothing leaves your browser.

 📃 TXT

 📄PDFs and PPTX files show a Pages to compare field after loading.
 Leave it empty to use all pages, or enter a range like 1-3, 5, 8.
+You can also use the ← Prev / Page [N] / Go / Next → nav bar to jump to a specific page — navigating automatically sets that page as the one to compare.
 Bold, italic, and underline formatting in DOCX files is preserved in the document viewer.

 🎛️ Results toolbar